Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 ## Introduction
 I've always appreciated reading about how things are actually done behind the scenes, so it seems just right that I would share my own experiences and thoughts when going about a project.
+I will do a breakdown of four scenes from the music video and give you my thoughts on how and why we chose to light this way.

 Last autumn I was asked to shoot a music video for the band _The Soul Exchange_.
 We didn't have much of a budget but we had a cool location and a great but small crew.
 Directed by _Ludvig Gür_ and produced by _Najka Pictures_ I knew